aibasel/convert-downward/README.md

   branch from the resulting Git repository by running `git branch -D subfeature`.

 ## Warnings
-- Both scripts generate a lot of output on stdout and stderr.
+- The `run-cleanup.sh` and `run-conversion.sh` scripts generate a lot of output on stdout and stderr.
 If you want to analyze it, better redirect it into files.
 - The cleanup script generates repeated warnings about missing or invalid tags.
   These are caused by moved or broken tags and can be ignored.

+## Details of the order process
+- clone the (Mercurial) Fast Downward master repository
+- strip all commits from the master repository that would be new to your repository
+- pull your repository in the master repository

 ## Details of the cleanup process
 - fix and unify author names in commit message